Jie162/FinalProject/README.md

 5. List files: List all the files in the current directory.

-6. Filter files: Filter files.
+6. Search files: Search files.

 7. Add a file to the queue: Add a file to a processing queue.